 Travel insurance

 By Cuban law everyone requires travel insurance to enter the country.
-We used our credit card complimentary insurance.
+We used our credit card complimentary insurance, make sure you have a cover letter with proof of insurance.

 Currency